 Eventually, Lance Private Brands looked for a better solution to their rotary valve reliability issues and was introduced to Precision Machine and Manufacturing by Dale McCarville of Van Meter Industrial, Precision Machine’s sales representative in Iowa.
 “What interested me the most about Precision’s PMV rotary valve is its modular construction”, said Dan.
 “We can hang the valve in place and assemble it piece by piece, which makes maintenance safer and quicker than with other manufacturers’ valves.

 Dan discussed his reliability issues with the previous valves with Dale McCarville who explained that Precision could make engineering changes to any of their valves to meet unique requirements.
-With this in mind, Dan ordered a sever-duty version of Precision’s PMV rotary valve with an extra long shaft that enabled him to add a gearbox for driving the valve rotor.
+With this in mind, Dan ordered a severe-duty version of Precision’s PMV rotary valve with an extra-long shaft that enabled him to add a gearbox for driving the valve rotor.
 The gearbox eliminated a chain and sprocket arrangement that caused added maintenance costs with the old valves.

 As a result, the original valve supplied by Precision Machine has been in service for more than a year, with no repairs required to date.
 “We did, however, upgrade to Inpro seal, but”, Dan pointed out, “by changing from monthly teardown for maintenance with the old valves to running more than a year with no service problems concerning the Precision Valve, we saved considerable time and money.”